danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

 ### Examples

-The examples use the JSON data below,
+The examples use the sample data file `books.json`,

 ```json
 {